9582anupam/AXION-AI/README.md

 # Axion-AI

-Axion-AI is an intelligent assessment platform that transforms learning materials into interactive quizzes using AI.
+Axion-AI is an intelligent assessment platform that transforms learning materials into interactive Assessmentzes using AI.
 Create, take, and analyze assessments from various content formats including YouTube videos, documents, and audio files.

 ## Features

-- **Content-to-Quiz Generation**: Convert YouTube videos, PDFs, PPTs, and audio/video files into quizzes
+- **Content-to-Assessment Generation**: Convert YouTube videos, PDFs, PPTs, and audio/video files into Assessmentzes
 - **Chrome Extension**: Generate assessments directly from web content without leaving your current tab
 - **Multilingual Support**: Generate assessments in multiple languages
 - **Rich Assessment Types**: MCQ, True/False, Fill-in-the-blank, and more